 Boeing’s Model 853-21 Quiet Bird

-The largely-forgotten Model 853-21 Quiet Bird is a prototype stealth aircraft that actually predates the F-117’s Have Blue precursor’s first flight by nearly a decade and a half.
 The effort began as a study into developing a low-observable aircraft to serve as an observation plane for the U.S. Army.

-Throughout 1962 and ’63, Boeing experimented with stealth aircraft design concepts for the Quiet Bird, incorporating different shapes and construction materials in an effort to reduce the jet’s radar cross section (RCS) long before Denys Overholser at Lockheed’s Skunk Works would develop the means to accurately calculate an RCS without placing the aircraft in front of a radar array.
+Throughout 1962 and 1963, Boeing experimented with stealth aircraft design concepts for the Quiet Bird, incorporating different shapes and construction materials in an effort to reduce the jet’s radar cross section (RCS) long before Denys Overholser at Lockheed’s Skunk Works would develop the means to accurately calculate an RCS without placing the aircraft in front of a radar array.

-Although Boeing’s tests did indeed prove promising, the U.S. Army didn’t fully appreciate the value a stealth aircraft could bring to the fight and the program was ultimately shelved.
-However, Boeing has credited lessons learned in the development of the Quiet Bird for some of the success they would later find with the AGM-86 Air Launched Cruise Missile.
+Although Boeing’s tests did indeed prove promising, the Army didn’t fully appreciate the value a stealth aircraft could bring to the fight and the program was ultimately shelved.
+However, Boeing has credited lessons learned in the development of the Quiet Bird for some of the success it would later find with the AGM-86 Air Launched Cruise Missile.

 NASA and Boeing’s X-36 Tailless Fighter Agility Research Aircraft

-Like the Bird of Prey, the X-36 program wasn’t about fielding a new stealth aircraft for combat, so much as maturing the technologies that may eventually find their way there.
-Today’s stealth fighters are extremely difficult to target, but are actually not very difficult at all to spot and track using even dated radar arrays.
-Because of the performance requirements of a fighter, jets like the F-35 and F-22 need things like large jet inlets and vertical tail surfaces — things that can be omitted by less aerobatic stealth aircraft like the B-2 Spirit.
+Today’s stealth fighters are extremely difficult to target, but are not very difficult to spot and track using even dated radar arrays.
+Because of the performance requirements of a fighter, jets like the F-35 and F-22 need components like large jet inlets and vertical tail surfaces; yet, these can be omitted from less aerobatic stealth aircraft like the B-2 Spirit.
 These components don’t compromise a stealth fighter’s low-observability against high-frequency targeting arrays, but do so against low-frequency early-warning radars that aren’t capable of providing a target-grade lock.

 In the mid-’90s, NASA and McDonnell Douglas (later Boeing) teamed up to try to bridge the gap between the stealth capabilities of flying-wing designs like the B-2 and aerobatic fighters like the F-22.
 Their X-36 was designed to fly without the empennage, or tail assembly, found on most fighters.

-It was built to a 28-percent scale of a full-sized fighter, measuring just 19 feet long.
+The X-36 was built to a 28-percent scale of a full-sized fighter, measuring just 19 feet long.
 It used a canard forward of the wing, split ailerons, and thrust vector control to help compensate for the missing tail.
 A pilot on the ground controlled the aircraft using a heads-up display connected to a nose-mounted camera.

 The X-36 flew a total of 31 successful flights over just 25 weeks, racking up 15 hours and 38 minutes of flight time utilizing four different flight control software iterations.